-Assessment of learning: EYE L5 SP 8 Developing children's emergent mathematical skills
+Assessment of learning: EYE L5 SP 8: Developing children's emergent mathematical skills

-Assessment requirements Evidence record For example, page number and method 1.1 Describe how mathematics is evident in children's everyday lives 1.2 Analyse one personal factor and one environmental factor which affect children's learning of mathematical concepts Reflect on own practice to explain how working with others supports children's emergent mathematical development 3.1 Describe how to create an environment which supports children's emergent mathematical development in relation to mathematical requirements within the EYFS and key stage 1 for children from birth to seven years 4.1 Describe how and why early years senior practitioners scaffold children's mathematical development 4.2 Analyse reasons for valuing individual interests when supporting children's emergent mathematical development 4.3 Describe how the early years senior practitioner provides opportunities for sustained shared thinking to support children's emergent mathematical development 5.1 Explain four strategies used to support the development of emergent mathematical development in relation to mathematical requirements within the EYFS and key stage 1 for children from birth to seven years
+Assessment requirements Evidence record eg page number and method 1.1 Describe how mathematics is evident in children's everyday lives 1.2 Analyse one personal factor and one environmental factor which affect children's learning of mathematical concepts 2.1 Reflect on own practice to explain how working with others supports children's emergent mathematical development 3.1 Describe how to create an environment which supports children's emergent mathematical development in relation to mathematical requirements within the EYFS and key stage 1 for children from birth to 7 years 4.1 Describe how and why early years senior practitioners scaffold children's mathematical development 4.2 Analyse reasons for valuing individual interests when supporting children's emergent mathematical development 4.3 Describe how the early years senior practitioner provides opportunities for sustained shared thinking to support children's emergent mathematical development 5.1 Explain four strategies used to support the development of emergent mathematical development in relation to mathematical requirements within the EYFS and key stage 1 for children from birth to 7 years

-Assessment requirements Evidence record For example, page number and method 5.2 Describe opportunities in own setting which support children's understanding of: number shape, size and pattern weight, volume and capacity space and time matching and sorting data representation problem solving A minimum of one opportunity must be described for each identified mathematical concept 6.1 Plan an activity to support children's emergent mathematical development 6.2 Lead an activity to support children's emergent mathematical development 7.1 Evaluate how planned activities support children's emergent mathematical development in relation to the EYFS statutory framework 7.2 Analyse own role in relation to planned activities which support children's emergent mathematical development 7.3 Make recommendations for meeting children's emergent mathematical needs 8.1 Work with parents/carers in a way which encourages them to take an active role in their child's play, learning and development
+Assessment requirements Evidence record eg page number and method 5.2 Describe opportunities in own setting which support children's understanding of: number shape, size and pattern weight, volume and capacity space and time matching and sorting data representation problem solving A minimum of one opportunity must be described for each identified mathematical concept.
+6.1 Plan an activity to support children's emergent mathematical development 6.2 Lead an activity to support children's emergent mathematical development 7.1 Evaluate how planned activities support children's emergent mathematical development in relation to EYFS statutory framework 7.2 Analyse own role in relation to planned activities which support children's emergent mathematical development 7.3 Make recommendations for meeting children's emergent mathematical needs 8.1 Work with parents/carers in a way which encourages them to take an active role in their child's play, learning and development

-Learner and assessor sign-off: EYE L5 SP 8 Developing children's emergent mathematical skills Learner name: Learner declaration of authenticity of unit: EYE L5 SP 8 PIN: I declare that the work presented for this unit is entirely my own work.
-O-min-manh-m Learner signature: Centre number: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 8 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
-Assessor signature: Date: For e-portfolio a signature is not required, providing the learner has a personalised and secure login.
+Learner and assessor sign-off: EYE L5 SP 8: Developing children's emergent mathematical skills Learner name: Learner declaration of authenticity of unit: EYE L5 SP 8 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 8 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Assessor signature: Date:

+For e-portfolio a signature is not required, providing the learner has a personalised and secure login.

-EYE L5 SP 9 Develop and implement policies and procedures to support the safeguarding of children (T/651/1408)
+EYE L5 SP 9: Develop and implement policies and procedures to support the safeguarding of children (T/651/1408)

+Unit su Immary

+This unit is a designed to prepai re learners to dev elop and impleme ent policies and pr ocedures for

+safeguardii ng children.

+Asses sment

-Unit summary This unit is designed to prepare learners to develop and implement policies and procedures for safeguarding children.
-Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not yet achieved Level 5 7 credits 55 GLH (includes 20 work/placement hours)
+This unit is inte rnally assessed u sing an externally set and internally marked assessm nent of learning.

+Mandatory Achieved/not Level 5 7 credits 35 GLH 20 Work/

+yet achieved placement

+GLH